jiyapalrecha35/Google.github.io/README.md

 ### 6. Database Indexing

 **Use Case:**
 Red-Black Trees are commonly used in database management systems for indexing and efficient retrieval of data records.
 Google Cloud Spanner utilizes Red-Black Trees to organize and index data stored in distributed databases.
-By maintaining balanced search trees using Red-Black Trees, Google enables fast and reliable access to database records, facilitating efficient data retrieval, indexing, and query processing.
+By maintaining balanced search trees using **Red-Black Trees**, Google enables fast and reliable access to database records, facilitating efficient data retrieval, indexing, and query processing.

 **Challenges:** Efficient data indexing and retrieval.